Marchand, Swayman give Bruins 4-2 win, Canes lead series 2-1 - NewsBreak

 OFFICIAL OUT

-The game was delayed for about seven minutes when a section of the glass fell on an NHL official working the Bruins penalty box.
+The game was delayed for about seven minutes when a section of the glass fell on NHL off-ice official Joe Foley while he was working in the Bruins penalty box.

-Play was whistled dead with 5:07 left in the second period and medical staff ran across the ice to tend to the official, who was not immediately identified.
+Play was whistled dead with 5:07 left in the second period and medical staff ran across the ice to tend to the official.
 He was taken off on a stretcher and given a cheer by the Boston fans.

 Comments / 0